JonnyAsh/ISS-Logbook/README.md

 -------------------------------------------------------------

 # 5 Linters
-Linting refers to tools that can be downloaded to analyse source code.
 Below are four types: Pylint and flake8 examine stylistic errors, Mccabe searches for complexity, and Bandit analyses for security vulnerabilities.

 ## 5.1 Flake8